 When do I need to arrive at the University?

-Your course start date is the Monday of the week before the University's academic year commences - 'week zero'.
-We schedule a week of welcome and induction activities including events and sessions such as the Director's Welcome, a series of Introduction to Computing sessions, a chance to hear the graduating MSc year group's project presentations and an introduction to some of our external partners.
-Alongside events at MathSys, central university runs a selection of welcome events and you may wish to participate in the evening activities, except for on Friday when we will have our own student-organised welcome party!
-The full welcome week schedule will be finalised in the summer months and sent to you.
-In the meantime, last year's schedule is here.
+Your course start date is listed in your offer, and is usually the Monday of the week before the academic year commences - also known as 'Welcome Week' or 'week zero'.
+We schedule a week of welcome and induction activities including events and sessions such as the Director's Welcome, a series of Introduction to Computing sessions, and a chance to hear the graduating MSc group's project presentations.

 If I have questions about MathSys who can I contact?

-We very much hope that this information is helpful and look forward to welcoming you to Warwick!
+We hope that this information is helpful, and we look forward to welcoming you to Warwick!